These rules are posted for the convenience of every player. Each player should become familiar with these rules prior to the start of the tournament.

 In the event of a tie at the end of regulation in a Playoff or Championship Game, overtime periods will be played using the following rules:

-- All overtime periods are running time sudden death periods.
+- All overtime periods are running time, sudden death periods.
 The first team to score wins.
-The clock will remain running and will only stop at the end of the overtime period.
+The clock will remain running and will only stop if a penalty is called.

 - Teams may change players only on the fly.
 No substitutions will be allowed at the whistles.

 - Any penalties remaining at the end of regulation will be carried over into the subsequent overtime period.